-6-7 weeks (January-February)
+7-8 weeks (Feburary-April)

-Reading: Literature RL.6.1 Cite textual evidence and make relevant connections to support analysis of what the text says explicitly as well as inferences drawn from the text.
-RL.6.2 Determine a theme or central idea of a text and how it is conveyed through particular details; provide a summary of the text distinct from personal opinions or judgments.
-RL.6.3 Describe how a particular story's or drama's plot unfolds in a series of episodes as well as how the characters respond or change as the plot moves toward a resolution.
-RL.6.4 RL.6.4.
+Reading: I Reading: Literature RL.6.1.
+Cite textual evidence and make relevant connections to support analysis of what the text says explicitly as well as inferences drawn from the text.
+RL.6.2.
+Determine a theme or central idea of a text and how it is conveyed through particular details; provide a summary of the text distinct from personal opinions or judgments.
+RL.6.3.
+Describe how a particular story's or drama's plot unfolds in a series of episodes as well as how the characters respond or change as the plot moves toward a resolution.
+RL.6.4.
 Determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings; analyze the impact of a specific word choice on meaning and tone.
-RL.6.5 RL.6.5.
-Analyze how a particular sentence, chapter, scene, or stanza fits into the overall structure of a text and contributes to the development of the theme, setting, or plot.
-RL.6.6 RL.6.6.
-Explain how an author develops the point of view of the narrator or speaker in a text.
-RL.6.10 RL.6.10.
-By the end of the year read and comprehend literature, including stories, dramas, and poems at grade level text-complexity or above, scaffolding as needed.